-As the head of the firm’s insurance coverage practice, Walter offers clients more than 30 years of experience managing insurance-related issues, including program audits, policy manuscripting, counseling, litigation and arbitration.
+Walter offers clients more than 30 years of experience managing insurance-related issues, including program audits, policy manuscripting, counseling, litigation and arbitration.
 He works with companies in a diverse range of industries, including financial services, technologies, consumer products, food and beverages, chemicals, real estate and municipalities.

 Walter is the former Chair of the ABA Insurance Coverage Litigation Committee and a Fellow of the American College of Coverage Counsel.
 He is admitted to practice before courts and arbitral bodies across the United States.
 He litigates and arbitrates insurance coverage and bad faith disputes around the nation, involving business interruption, product liability, construction defect, reinsurance recovery matters for cedents, cyberinsurance and e-commerce issues, and other emerging claims.
 These matters involve a variety of insurance contracts, including professional liability, first party property, general liability insurance policies, cyberinsurance, and various reinsurance agreements.

 Walter also has served as an expert witness in insurance matters and as an arbitrator in insurance coverage arbitrations.

 Advised on and litigated COVID-19 insurance recovery claims related to business interruption and other related policies.

 Recovered over $100 million in cyber insurance coverage for claims arising from ransomware attacks and other cyber incidents.